Forschungsinstitut für Musiktheater: History

 The Research Institute for Music Theatre Studies was founded in 1976 with the participation of Pierre Boulez, Carl Dahlhaus, Werner Egk, August Everding, and Wolfgang Wagner as a central institution of the University of Bayreuth.
-Since 1977, it has been based at Thurnau Castle, where it has a specialist library containg around 40,000 items of media, and a programme collection numbering approximately 30,000.
+Since 1977, it has been based at Thurnau Castle, where it has a specialist library containing around 40,000 items of media, and a programme collection numbering approximately 30,000.
 From 1983 to 2006, the Institute was directed by Sieghart Döhring, who placed one of his research focuses on the opera composer Giacomo Meyerbeer.
 From 1986 to 1997, together with Carl Dahlhaus, the Institute published Piper's Encyclopaedia of Music Theatre, a seven-volume handbook in which almost 2,500 works of music theatre are described in detail.
 Since 2006, the Institute has been headed by Prof. Dr. Anno Mungen.
 His academic work focuses on the approach of analysing opera, music theatre, and music through their performance, including important perspectives such as gender and mediality.
 Since the Institute returned to the restored premises of the Hans-Georgen building in 2007, chamber concerts as well as experimental performance formats have been realised in the Ahnensaal of Thurnau Castle.
 A number of renowned scholars have worked at fimt over the decades and have made significant contributions to research on music theatre.
 These include Gabriele Brandstetter, Maren Butte, Markus Engelhardt, Rainer Franke, Melanie Fritsch, Ulrike Hartung, Knut Holtsträter, Arnold Jacobshagen, Manuela Jahrmärker, Dominic Larue, Marion Linhardt, Katrin Losleben, Stephan Mösch, Ruth Müller-Lindenberg, Gunhild Oberzaucher-Schüller, Thomas Steiert, Susanne Rode-Breymann, Stephanie Schroedter, Mathias Spohr, Susanne Vill, Sebastian Werr, and Saskia Woyke.